 The Pan American Health Organization and the World Health Organization (both agencies of the UN), together with UN Deputy Special Envoy Paul Farmer and his NGO Partners in Health have led the cholera vaccination campaign, which presupposes that the poor have no right to clean water and ought to develop immunity to fecal bacteria.
 Mr. Farmer sees no conflict in sitting on the board of the Institute for Justice and Democracy in Haiti (IJDH), an NGO that is getting nowhere with a lawsuit against the UN on behalf of Haiti’s cholera victims.

 In December 2012 PAHO, WHO, PIH and others proposed a cholera-eradication plan that will require over $2 billion and 10 to 15 years.
 Such a plan would involve expensive and ineffective yearly vaccinations.
 This is all the more remarkable considering that Cuba just demonstrated that a cholera outbreak can be completely stopped in two months with provision of medical care, vigilant epidemiological surveillance, and clean water.
 But there is money in Haiti’s cholera, so why give up a good thing?

 Conclusion of the military occupation, the UN calculates, will require replacement of the MINUSTAH troops with a local “police” force of 16,000.
 This massive force is presumably needed in the country with the lowest crime rate in the Caribbean and the only UN-occupied country that is not at war.
-Last June, Minister of the Interior Thierry Mayard-Paul announced the inauguration of a 2,500-man Agency of National Security.
+In June 2012, Minister of the Interior Thierry Mayard-Paul announced the inauguration of a 2,500-man Agency of National Security.
 The one-letter difference between Mayard-Paul’s group (ASN) and Duvalier’s Volunteers for National Security (VSN), better known as the tontons macoutes, was not lost on anyone.